HamStudy/hamstudy-hambook/tech2026/content/1. Introduction/3 How to use.md

 Not sure where to start?
 Here's a quick way to get licensed:

-- Skim each section first to get a general overview of the concepts
+- Skim each section first to get a general overview of the concepts.
 - Focus particularly on anything *italicized* and any **"Key Information"**.
-- Pay special attention to topics that catch your interest or seem important
+- Pay special attention to topics that catch your interest or seem important.
-- Review the practice questions at the end of each section
+- Review the practice questions at the end of each section.
-- Read deeper explanations for concepts you find challenging or interesting
+- Read deeper explanations for concepts you find challenging or interesting.
-- Use the HamStudy app alongside the book to track your progress and review the questions efficiently
+- Use the HamStudy app alongside the book to track your progress and review the questions efficiently.
-- Keep the book as a reference to explore topics more thoroughly after getting licensed
+- Keep the book as a reference to explore topics more thoroughly after getting licensed.

 ### Final Exam Preparation

 Once you've covered the material and are getting close to exam day, here's an effective strategy using the HamStudy app:

-- First, use Study Mode until you've seen 100% of the questions at least once
+- First, use Study Mode until you've seen 100% of the questions at least once.
 - Then follow this proven method to efficiently prepare for the exam:
   1. Take a practice exam to identify knowledge gaps
   2. Select "Study Weakest Areas" (in the app) or focus on the categories where you missed the most questions (on the website)
   3. Study those areas for a set amount of time until you feel more confident
   4. Take another practice exam and repeat the process
-- You're likely ready for the exam when you're consistently scoring 85% or better on practice tests (remember, you only need 74% to pass)
+- You're likely ready for the exam when you're consistently scoring 85% or better on practice tests (remember, you only need 74% to pass).
-- Strategic tip: Since each exam question comes from a different section of the question pool, you could theoretically skip up to 9 sections entirely as long as you master the other 26
+- Strategic tip: Since each exam question comes from a different section of the question pool, you could theoretically skip up to 9 sections entirely as long as you master the other 26.

 ### Deep Learning Approach

-- Read each chapter thoroughly before attempting practice questions
+- Read each chapter thoroughly before attempting practice questions.
-- Take notes and highlight key concepts, particularly Key Information and anything in *italics*
+- Take notes and highlight key concepts, particularly Key Information and anything in *italics*.
-- Try to relate new concepts to things you already know
+- Try to relate new concepts to things you already know.
-- Engage with local ham radio clubs to discuss what you're learning
+- Engage with local ham radio clubs to discuss what you're learning.

 ### Reference Guide

-- Keep the book handy after getting licensed
+- Keep the book handy after getting licensed.
-- Use the detailed table of contents to quickly find specific topics
+- Use the detailed table of contents to quickly find specific topics.
-- Refer back to sections as you encounter them in your ham radio activities
+- Refer back to sections as you encounter them in your ham radio activities.

 ## Enhance Your Learning with HamStudy